gabepoissant/used-car-database-design/docs/markdown.md

 Now that I had considered the critical details of the database, it was time to begin creating the database.

-To do this, I used MySQL Workbench.
+I used a staging-to-warehouse pattern for this application.

-First, I created a table which would receive the bulk data, defining the datatypes for each column.
+First, I created a staging table which would receive the bulk data, defining the datatypes for each column.

 ```
 CREATE TABLE BULK_CAR_SALES (